RKR21/cardsharks/docs/DesignDoc.md

 We ended up writing 67 tests for our java code.
 We still have an unresolved test that failed in the InventoryFileDAO class.
 That will be a priority.

 ![Failed Test](testFail.png)

+Some tests could be detailed better so that repeat tests don't come up later in development.
+As of now, there are no glaring errors with the project testing.